themaplelab/swan/tests/README.md

 The testing scripts are WIP and we are adding features as we need them.

+**The more code you write that shares the same source function, the longer the test will take!** Boomerang will have more dataflow to traverse.
+If you want, you can use multiple source functions to separate dataflow.

+If you want to test sanitizers, you must enable path-tracking (`-p`).
+Note that path-tracking can be *very* slow.

 ## Adding tests

 If you want to add a new set of tests: